Route: London Amsterdam Berlin Prague Vienna Budapest Zagreb Venice Florence Rome Milan Paris London

-Take the night train over to Paris for your last destination.
-Arrive bright and early, ready to make the most of the most visited city in Europe.
+Stop off in Milan for the night before continuing on to Paris for your last destination.
+Arrive in early afternoon, ready to make the most of the most visited city in Europe.
 Catch all the best views from the top of the Eiffel Tower, the Arc de Triomph or the steps of Sacre Coeur, then refresh yourself with a glorious glass of French wine and the finest cheese.
 There’s no finer way to say goodbye to the trip of a lifetime before you zoom back to your nearest UK station to complete your adventure…

 Start your trip in London with the Eurostar from St Pancras.
 If you’re travelling from your hometown on the same day as departure then you can use your Interrail pass to get to London for free!

 Fancy adding few nights here to see the sights of the capital?
 Just get in touch and we can customise this for you.